-Domain: E21 Person Range: E21 Person
+Domain: E21 Person Range: E21 Person Subproperty of: (2,n:0:n) Quantification:

-Subproperty of:

 Scope note: It appears that there is a notion of events justifying parenthood relationships in a biological or legal sense.
 There is a notion of legal parenthood being equal to or equivalent to biological parenthood.
 The fact that the legal system may not acknowledge biological parenthood is not a contradiction to a more general concept comprising both biological and legal sense.
 In particular, such a notion should imply as default children being heirs, if the society supports such concept.